jnozzi/cocoadev.com/markdown/NSMatrixForTiling.md

 ----

-I haven't tried it, but wouldn't this be a lot easier by using     + (General/NSColor *)colorWithPatternImage:(General/NSImage*)image;
+I haven't tried it, but wouldn't this be a lot easier by using     + (NSColor *)colorWithPatternImage:(NSImage*)image;
- and then just filling the whole view, forgetting about General/NSMatrix?
+ and then just filling the whole view, forgetting about NSMatrix?

 ----